 Whilst mince pies don’t contain meat anymore, they sometimes contain other ingredients which would make them unsuitable for people following a vegan diet.

 Suet – Suet is a saturated fat that’s used in many traditional British recipes.
 Originally, suet was always made from the fat around the organs of cows and sheep.
 Nowadays, vegetable suet may be made using palm oil, sunflower oil and flour.

 Butter – Mince pies are typically made using shortcrust pastry, although sometimes puff pastry is used.
 Either type of pastry may contain dairy butter.

 Milk – Cows’ milk finds its way into many pre-packaged food items.
-In mince pies, milk may be in the form of butter, whey powder, or just added in the list of ingredients.
+In mince pies, milk may be in the form of butter, whey powder, or just added to the list of ingredients.

-Egg – Some mince pies contain egg.
+Egg – Some mince pies contain eggs.
 This is used to bind the ingredients together.

 Brandy – Luxury mince pies may contain Brandy.
 Whilst Brandy is usually vegan, some brandies may contain small amounts of gelatine, fish, milk, honey or eggs.

 Palm oil – Some vegans choose to avoid unsustainable palm oil because it causes deforestation, environmental damage and the loss of animals’ habitats.